wllm-rbnt/asn1template/README.md

 Line feeds in OCTET STRINGs break the conversion.

-Unicode strings are sometimes broken and might require adjustments.
+Unicode strings are sometimes broken and might require manual adjustments.

 ENUM and some string types are not supported yet by ```asn1template.pl```.

 ## License

-Copyright (c) 2022-2024 William Robinet <willi@mrobi.net>
+Copyright (c) 2022-2025 William Robinet <willi@mrobi.net>

 Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above